rbruenig/qperf/README.md

 Usage: ./qperf [options]

 Options:
-  -c target       run as client and connect to target server -e              measure time for connection establishment and first byte only -g              enable UDP generic segmentation offload -l log-file     file to log tls secrets
+  -c target             run as client and connect to target server --cc [reno,cubic]     congestion control algorithm to use (default reno) -e                    measure time for connection establishment and first byte only -g                    enable UDP generic segmentation offload --iw initial-window   initial window to use (default 10) -l log-file           file to log tls secrets
   -p                    port to listen on/connect to (default 18080) -s                    run as server
-  -t time (s)     run for X seconds (default 10s)
-  -h              print this help
+  -t time (s)           run for X seconds (default 10s) -h                    print this help
 ```

 server